albatrostech/asr/README.md

         #If apache's virtual host uses https uncomment the following line
         #RequestHeader set X-Forwarded-Proto "https"

-As with Nginx we need to inform the _Back-end_ web server it's being proxied to correctly generate URLs, modify _asr.json_ like this:
+As with Nginx we need to inform the _Back-end_ web server it's being proxy to correctly generate URLs, modify _asr.json_ like this:

         "hypnotoad": {
             "listen" : ["http://127.0.0.1:3000"],